50 years since the dismissal

 Everything you need to know about the 1975 dismissal.

-On Tuesday 11 November 1975, politicians, media and members of the public gathered on the steps of Parliament House to listen as the Governor-General's Official Secretary, David Smith, read the proclamation dissolving parliament.
-Read on to learn more about the dismissal.
+On Tuesday 11 November 1975, politicians, media and members of the public gathered on the steps of Parliament House to listen as the Governor-General's Official Secretary, David Smith, read a proclamation dissolving parliament.

 Objects related to the 1975 dismissal